maduhu/interop-dfsp-directory/README.md

-# Interop-dfsp-directory
+# interop-dfsp-directory

-This project provides an API gateway to the IST Directory Naming Service.
-By submitting an URI  with a unique identifier (i.e., "userURI": "http://centraldirectory.com/griffin") to the IST Directory Naming Service, the user will receive back a response with the URI to the recieveing DSFP as well as the account holder's name and default currency the transaction will be conducted in.
+This project provides an API gateway to the IST Directory Naming Service and provides resources to - "get metadata about a directory", "get customer information by providing identifier, identifierType", "Register a DFSP" and "get identifierTypes supported by the central directory"

 Contents: